jundalisay/spblist/content/en/research/mohammad/quran/sura-053.md

 22. We made the Quran easy to remember.
 Is there anyone who would remember?
 15.
-bow down to Allah, and worship!
+bow down to Enki, and worship!

  -->